lynnfaraday/aresmush.com/tutorials/code/add-web/get-request.md

 Once the goals are added, type `load profile` from the game to reload the code.

+{% note %}
-{% include note.html content="You won't be able to see any changes yet because we haven't modified the website itself.
-We'll do that in the next step." %}
+You won't be able to see any changes yet because we haven't modified the website itself.
+We'll do that in the next step.
+{% endnote %}